 Australia’s largest and most famous shipwreck, is the SS Yongala, arguably one of the best shipwrecks in the world.
 It was a passenger and freight steamer which sank in 33m of water during a cyclone in 1911 off Townsville, Queensland with all its 122 passengers with her.
 It was discovered in 1956 and is now home to some amazing marine life such as giant groupers, eagles rays, turtles, sea snakes, and huge schools of Barracudas.
 Giant trevally hunt in the area, as do various pelagic shark species such as bull sharks.
 From June to November, it’s even possible to see minke whales here.
-There are very few scheduled cruises out to the wreck, however the Spirit of Freedom does organise occasional expeditions in the area.
+There are very few scheduled cruises out to the wreck, however the Spoilsport and the Spirit of Freedom do organise occasional expeditions in the area.
 Note: penetration of the wreck is prohibited to avoid corrosion and fin damage.

 Built and launched in 1945, the USS Kittiwake was a submarine rescue boat in the US Navy.
 Decommissioned in 1994, the vessel was transferred to the Cayman Islands and sunk as an artificial reef in 2011 in 20m of water off 7 Mile Beach, Grand Cayman.
 With the visibility often at around 30m, it is one of the most photogenic and best loved wrecks in the Caribbean.
 Schools of horse-eyed jacks and barracuda often swirl around the structure, groupers lurk under the hull and in the holds.
 Macro lovers can find peppermint and banded coral shrimps, arrowhead crabs, and fire worms all over the wreck.
 Garden eels populate the surrounding sands and they attract the attention of southern stingrays and eagle rays.